 Usually, there are a number of writers engaged on the site to provide posts on a regular basis.
 However, scheduling a post on a site can be necessary in various cases.
 Whenever a company has a festive day or occasion, one can schedule a post in advance to publish it on the very required day making the site appear active.
 It can also be useful when there are many pending posts.
 It is always a good plan to have some of the posts ready to be published.

 If you too want to schedule blog posts on your WordPress website, make sure to read this tutorial to the end.

 Also, did I mention that there are various ways to schedule posts?
 If I haven’t let me do it!
-You can schedule posts manually, bulk posts, use WordPress plugins and much more.
+You can schedule posts manually, bulk posts, use WordPress plugins, and much more.
 Let’s view each method in detail!

 Schedule Posts Manually

 The most basic formats of WordPress websites are classic WordPress editor and Gutenberg.
 Steps to schedule posts in two different formats can be somewhat different.
-So, let’s start with the classic WordPress editor and then move to Gutenberg editor.
+So, let’s start with the classic WordPress editor and then move to the Gutenberg editor.

 Schedule Blog Posts on Classic WordPress Editor.

 - Finish writing the Post on your Add New posts page.

 - After you finish writing the blog, select the Post tab in the right column of the edit screen.

 - Select the ‘Immediately’ link next to the ‘Publish’ option under the ‘Status and Visibility’ panel.